Stories By Steve

 been an advocate for the Association For Retarded Citizens

 (ARC), and the Oregon Mental Health Association.
-Stephen has
+Steve has